 Well, many of us work with ubuntu.
 One popular option is to use version 18.04, also called Bionic Beaver.
 Good choice!

-When it comes to development, python comes in picture.
-The default python version that is provided 3.6.9.
+When it comes to development, python comes into the picture.
+The default python version is provided 3.6.9.
 Why not experiment a little bit with newer versions like 3.8.5, or the upcoming 3.9?

 One option is to use Docker containers.
 It works.

 One option is to install different python versions and use update-alternatives to select the Python version that you like.
 An excellent guide to implementing an approach like that is described in the following article.
 It works.